Benefits for BEPEC members

 Our regular ‘Show me the Projects’ workshops discuss new project opportunities and trends in Africa, and are key to our portfolio of export assistance interventions.
 Our ‘Show me the Money’ workshops, on the other hand, give participants an overview of the available financial incentives.
 These include feasibility study funding financial support from global organisations like the Development Bank of Southern Africa, the Industrial Development Corporation, the African Development Bank, World Bank, and the IFC.

 We facilitate networking opportunities with other African built environment and contracting organisations.
 These include the Group of African Member Associations of Consulting Engineers (GAMA), the Union of African Architects, the Federation of African Engineering Organisations (FAEO), and the Southern African Federation of Engineering Organisations (SAFEO).

-Getting the right insurance cover is important but can be a complicated affair, particularly when working across borders.
+Getting the right export insurance cover is important but can be a complicated affair, particularly when working across borders.
 Rules tend to change often.
 We work together with the Export Credit Insurance Corporation of South Africa to assist our members in assessing the risks they are facing with regards to their involvement in overseas projects and getting the right cover.